RohitY2J/hotel-mgmt-system/README.md

 - **Angular**:
   - Component-based architecture with standalone components for modular UI development.
+  - HTTP client for RESTful API communication with RxJS Observables.
   - Reactive forms for dynamic form handling and validation.
+  - Angular Router for client-side navigation and routing.
+  - Tailwind css for styling
   - Testing with Karma and Jasmine for unit and integration tests.
-  - HTTP client for RESTful API communication with RxJS Observables.
-  - Angular Router for client-side navigation and routing.

 - **Node.js**:
   - Cookies-based authentication with Passport.js for secure session management.